 A final resource for ensuring job security during alcohol rehab is your company’s employee assistance policies.
 This is up to you to research fully, but most of these are in place so that employees can come forward and confide in their employers that they are in need of professional treatment, and can seek that treatment without fear of termination.
 Companies desire their employees’ well-being, and will often have policies in place to encourage those who are genuinely wishing to recover.

 In addition to wondering whether or not a person can be terminated, someone considering alcohol rehabilitation may have other questions or concerns regarding the effects treatment will have on careers, a few of which are as follows: What happens after treatment?
-If I relapse, will I be terminated?
+What if I relapse, will I be terminated?
 Am I still protected under the policies above upon my return from rehab?If your motives are indeed genuine, you should not need further protection from the law upon returning from treatment.
 Because of this, the ADA does not protect those who relapse after returning to work and who said relapse negatively affects their ability to perform on the job.
+There are many online alcohol support groups that can help to prevent relapse even if a recovered alcoholic has no opportunity to visit these meetings physically.

 What is expected from an employee who returns from rehab?